qkzk/fm/development.md

 - [x] FEAT: In inputs,alt+left / right should jump word by word
 - [ ] FEAT: dired inspiration
   - [x] renaming/creating should prepend current path (shortened ?) before filename itself...
+- [ ] IMP: use Size for holding terminal sizes, improving readability.

 - **NO MORE FEATURES** it's enough for v0.2.1